 The Evolution of the Opioid Crisis: 2000-2017

-The crisis caused by opioid abuse and overdose deaths has not only grown in magnitude since 2000, but has also changed in character.
+This series of interactive infographics depict how the crisis caused by opioid abuse and overdose deaths has not only grown in magnitude since 2000, but has also changed in character.

 As the number of opioid overdose deaths grew eight-fold between 2000 and 2017 – reaching 46,298 deaths in 2017 – the minutes between deaths fell correspondingly.
 By 2017 one person was dying of an opioid overdose every 11.4 minutes.